 Get support when things feel difficult

 You might want to share your experiences and get support from friends or other single parents who have been through a similar situation.
-Joining a support group or online forum such as a Gingerbread group or the Gingerbread forum can be helpful and supportive.
+Joining a support group or our online forum can be helpful and supportive.

 If you would like more information on making arrangements for your children, there are several organisations you can contact.

 Provides information on setting up child maintenance payments and how to make a claim to the Child Maintenance Service.

 Family Rights Group